 • Drowning is the most common boating injury associated with alcohol, accounting for about 40 per cent of boating deaths.
 Just over half of all drownings occur over weekends.

-The arrival of summer means that people will be boating on the many lakes and ocean coasts throughout the country.
+The arrival of summer around the corner means that people will be boating on the many lakes and ocean coasts throughout the country.
 Many people do not realize that a boating under the influence charge carries the same severe criminal penalties as drinking and driving, and even sometimes question if they should hire a lawyer or not to fight a BUI charge.
-If a boater is convicted of operating a vessel while drunk or impaired, the consequences can include:
+If a boater is convicted of operating a vessel while drunk or impaired, the local boat DUI consequences can include:

 • A permanent criminal record.